 USB (Universal Serial Bus) ports have been a common port on PC's for a number of years.
 It is now the main way of connecting devices to a PC.

-The introduction of USB allowed devices to be installed quicker and easier than before.
-PCs no longer needed to be shutdown first.
-With USB the device could be connected and the system would detect and install the device, or prompt for a driver to be installed, this is also known as hot-plugging or hot-pluggable.
+The introduction of USB allowed devices to be installed more quicker and easier than before.
+PCs no longer needed to be shutdown first, before adding a device to your Computer otherwise it would crash and BSOD.
+With USB the device could be connected and the system would then detect and install the device, or prompt for a driver to be installed.
+This is also known as hot-plugging or hot-pluggable, or more common plug and play.

 Once a peripheral as been installed you can plug the device in and remove at any time, this can be particularly helpful if you need to print or scan or connect a backup device to the system with out having to shutdown and reboot.